 If are prepared to accept this, the chance of a really great hunting adventure could be awaiting you.
 The Kazakhs are incredibly friendly and hospitable people, and numbers of game animals and the quality of their trophies are a decisive argument for putting up with any unforeseen problems which may crop up while hunting in this huge, distinctive, Central Asian country.

-Latin Name: Cervus elaphus maral Subspecies: The subspecies division made by some authors do not correspond with those of the trophy books (see introduction).
+Scientific Name: Cervus elaphus maral Subspecies: The subspecies division made by some authors do not correspond with those of the trophy books (see introduction).
 However, we will include them here according to distinctions made in the introduction to the Red Deer.
 Distribution: A total of 7 subspecies have been described, 4 of which occur in the Holarctic-Asian region: 1.
-Siberian Wapiti (Cervus...Read more
+Siberian Wapiti...Read more

 Hunting for maral stags can be found in a number of different districts: Dardamty, Zhungarian Alatau, Ile Alatau and Kolsay Kolderi National Park.
 Kolsai Koldery is around 300-400 km from Almaty, a drive of 4-5 hours.
 This National Park was established in 2006 and has a rich fauna including good populations of ibex, maral and Siberian roe deer, as well as rare species such as snow leopard and...Read more